 “Career counseling vs psychotherapy”, was previously published in Washingtonjobs.com, a subsidiary of the Washington Post.

-That is, what function, or purpose, does the career conflict serve?
+That is, it asks: what function, or purpose, does the career conflict serve?
 At first blush, to most people, this may seem like an odd question.
 However, when any of us have a conflict, we derive some benefits (often, unconscious) from it.

 For example, consider what is, here in Washington, DC, a ubiquitous difficulty: work-a-holism.
 The man whose work-a-holism causes him to lose his marriage may be very sad about that loss.
 However, simultaneously, (often, unconsciously); he may be relieved.
 He may be quite frightened of intimacy.
-Thus, his work-a-holism may allow him to avoid closeness.
+Thus, his work-a-holism allows him to avoid closeness.

 A psychoanalytically-informed career assessment explores whether the individual’s career difficulty is recapitulated in other areas of the individual’s life and if so, how?
 For example, does the person who has difficulties committing to a career also have difficulties committing to relationships?

 The answers to these questions will inform a recommendation as to whether career coaching (or career counseling), psychoanalytic psychotherapy (aka psychodynamic psychotherapy) or psychoanalysis is warranted.

 The best way to know which sort of help is appropriate in a given situation is to seek evaluation with a professional who is knowledgeable about, and trained in, career counseling, psychotherapy and psychoanalysis.